Image

 • Calibration samples meet specific regulatory standards

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Monroe County, MO circuit court within 15 days of the final ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
-Our Monroe County, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Monroe County, MO circuit court within 15 days of the final ruling.
+This appeal must be filed in the circuit court of the Monroe County, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
+A Combs Waterkotte Monroe County, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.

-The appeal moves to a de novo hearing, where the Monroe County, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
-Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our Monroe County, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.
+Once it’s filed, the case moves to a de novo hearing, where the Monroe County, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
+And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Monroe County, MO DWI/DUI attorneys to present a stronger defense.

 However, it’s important to understand that filing an appeal does not automatically delay your suspension or revocation.
 Your driving privileges may still be affected before the appeal hearing occurs, meaning you could be unable to drive until the court makes its ruling.
 If the court ultimately finds insufficient evidence to uphold the suspension, your license can be reinstated, but only after you have already served part of your suspension.